din/compose/README.md

 Compose is an opinionated architecture framework intended to build applications for iOS and macOS.
 Compose is built on top of Combine and SwiftUI.

-- Component tree
+- 🌴 Component tree
-- SwiftUI views presentation
-- Event-driven communication between components
+- 🚦 Event-driven communication between components
-- Routing
+- 🚏 Easy to use routing
-- Reactive store
+- 🧨 Reactive store
-- Predicable file structure
+- 🏛 Predicable file structure
-- UI elements to implement navigation from scratch
+- 👨🏽‍💻 UI elements to implement navigation from scratch

 _Compose is still a work in progress.
 The framework is still alpha—feature set may change, variable and method names may change too._